lizmat/raku-all-modules/github/cosimo/perl6-cache-memcached/README.md

     # Remote installation

     zef install Cache::Memcached

-Or *panda* if you prefer :

-    # From the source directory

-    panda install .

-    # Remote installation

-    panda install Cache::Memcached

 There should be no reason that it won't work with any new installer that may come along in the future.